Rhythm of Destiny

-Rhythm of Destiny is a 1992 Hong Kong drama film directed by Andrew Lau, produced by and starring Danny Lee as a criminal who decides to retire and go straight.
+Rhythm of Destiny is a 1992 Hong Kong drama film directed by Andrew Lau, produced by and starring Danny Lee as a criminal who decides to retire and take straight path.
 However, during an attempt to help his younger brother's (Aaron Kwok) singing career, he gets framed and convicted once again.

 Plot

-Lee Ka-yin (Danny Lee), nicknamed Bee, a diamond smuggler and former triad member and ex-con who have been imprisoned four times in the past, arrives in Taiwan for a business deal with Taiwanese triad leader, Hark (Blackie Ko).
-During the trade, Hark suggests Bee to smuggle cocaine, which Bee refuses.
+Lee Ka-yin (Danny Lee), nicknamed Bee, a diamond smuggler and former triad member and ex-con, who has been imprisoned four times in the past, arrives in Taiwan for a business deal with the Taiwanese triad leader, Hark (Blackie Ko).
+During the trade, Hark suggests Bee that he smuggle cocaine, which Bee refuses.
 When Hark takes it as a joke, Bee pulls a gun on Hark, while one of Hark's henchman attempt to attack Bee and his underling, Kwan (Felix Lok), but Bee slices Hark's henchman with a sword.
-After the trade, Bee tells Kwan he wants to go straight and leave his criminal life while Kwan also longs to return to Hong Kong after hiding in Taiwan for three years due to an assault charge.
-Bee returns to Hong Kong and also gives Kwan some cash to illegally enter Hong Kong from boat.
+After the trade, Bee tells Kwan he wants to go straight and leave his criminal life, while Kwan also longs to return to Hong Kong after hiding in Taiwan for three years due to an assault charge.
+Bee returns to Hong Kong and gives Kwan some cash to illegally enter Hong Kong by boat.

-Bee's younger brother, Kevin (Aaron Kwok) is a college student studying music and dance and aspires to be a singer.
-When Bee returns home, Kevin is delighted to see him, but not so much by his mother (Lisa Chiao Chiao) because his criminal past and kicks him out of the house.
-Bee assures his mother he has left criminal life and they move into a 1,400 square feet condo he bought for his family.
+Bee's younger brother, Kevin (Aaron Kwok) is a college student studying music and dance, who aspires to be a singer.
+When Bee returns home, Kevin is delighted to see him except his mother (Lisa Chiao Chiao), because of his criminal past and proceeds to kick him out of the house.
+Bee assures his mother that he has left the criminal life and they move into a 1,400 square feet condo, he bought for his family.

 Bee then reconnects with his lover Hung (Sharla Cheung), a pub hostess.
 There, he also reconnects with Kwan and Superman (Shing Fui-On).
-Hung suggest Bee to acquire a nightclub from an owner is ready to emigrate, which Superman appoints himself to be manager.
-Kevin also arrives at the pub where he works as a part-time singer and performs on stage but Bee gets in an argument with rowdy patrons for being too loud.
+Hung suggests Bee that he acquire a nightclub from the owner, who is ready to emigrate, where Superman appoints himself as manager.
+Kevin also arrives at the pub where he works as a part-time singer and performs on stage but Bee gets in an argument with the rowdy patrons for being too loud.
 Kevin attempts to break up the argument but was punched and Bee attacks the patrons aided by Kwan and Superman.